veepionyc/veepionyc.github.io/_posts/2016-11-09-documentation.md

+---
+layout: post
+title:  Styles at a glance
+category: jekyll
+---

 #VPKit documentation

 VPKit is an iOS SDK for generating interactive media which provides a seamless transition from a social feed to an e-commerce experience.